BradPatras/brc-android/README.md

 If you'd like to bypass the cached version and fetch the latest configs from the network, there's an optional param available `.fetchConfigs(ignoreCache: Boolean)`

 ## Error handling
-The call to `.fetchConfigs()` map make a network request and do some deserialization, so it's bound to fail at some point.
+The call to `.fetchConfigs()` may make a network request and do some deserialization, so it's bound to fail at some point.
 BasicRemoteConfigs will log errors under the key "BasicRemoteConfigs" using `Log.e` with a hint as to where the error happened in regards to fetching configs.
 It won't do any handling or masking of the exceptions so you need to wrap it in a try/catch or use a CoroutineExceptionHandler yourself.
 ```kotlin
 try {
     brc.fetchConfigs()